costajob/thron/README.md

 This gem uses the [HTTParty](https://github.com/jnunemaker/httparty) library to communicate with the Thron APIs.
 HTTParty has proven to be reliable and simple, so it's a natural candidate.

-### Async Calls
-Each HTTP call to the Thron API is wrapped inside a Ruby thread: since GIL does not block on external calls, this allow for a true parallelization.
-Said that consider doing some benchmarking before creating thousands of threads, since each workstation has its own hotspot (that's why i limit paginator preloading to 30 threads).

 ## Architecture
 This gem is architected on these concepts: